jaegertracing/jaeger/plugin/storage/es/README.md

 The current commit has `span` and `service:operation` documents under the same index for a given date.
 This is to be separated into two indices in the near future in preparation for ElasticSearch v6.0.

+### Nested fields (tags)
+`Tags` are [nested](https://www.elastic.co/guide/en/elasticsearch/reference/current/nested.html) fields in the ElasticSearch schema used for Jaeger.
+This allows for better search capabilities and data retention.
+However, because ElasticSearch creates a new document for every nested field, there is currently a limit of 50 nested fields per document.

 ## Testing
 To locally test the ElasticSearch storage plugin, run `make es-integration-test` in the top folder.